-- ASF rotary encoder: This generates a signal indicating the rotation speed of the ASF motor shaft.
+- ASF rotary encoder: This generates a signal indicating the rotation speed of the

+ASF motor shaft.
 The signal is sent to the controller and used for controlling the paper pull-in position and speed.

-- PF rotary encoder: This generates a signal indicating the rotation speed of the PF roller gear.
-The signal is sent to the controller and used for controlling the paper feed position and speed.
+- PF rotary encoder: This generates a signal indicating the rotation speed of the for controlling the paper feed position and speed.